By Jerry Nix | Freewavemaker, LLC Date Published June 12, 2019

 My oldest son was getting married and mom and dad came to Louisiana to the wedding.
 Dad was so sick that he could not hold his head up … but he was intent on going to the boy’s wedding.
 Not only was his heart bad … his kidneys were also failing and he had to go to dialysis every other day.

 Just as the ceremony ended I was informed by mom that I needed to take her and dad home.
-He was so ill that he was not able to hold a bowel movement and was in the back of the ceremony area in tears.
+He was so ill that he was suffering from incontinence and was in the back of the ceremony area in tears.
 Fortunately, the wedding was outdoors.
 I cried as I took my mom and dad back to my house so that she could clean him up and put him to bed while I went back to my sons wedding.
 I believe this was in 1997.

 In 1998 I moved my family to Clinton Mississippi and my wife almost immediately found a mobile home for mom and dad to buy and move close to us.
 We moved there in 1998 and we were able to get mom and dad to move there in January 1999.
-We hoped we would have a few years with dad.
+My wife adored my dad.
+She always went to him when she and I had problems.
+Being from Vietnam, she never had a mother she knew and with her dad being in the military she never got very close to him.
+We hoped we would have a few years with my dad.
 I personally hoped that he would get better and be able to join me in learning to play golf.
 But that was not going to happen.

 About one month before my dad died my first granddaughter, Kylie was born.
 I remember she was about two weeks old when Dad was able to hold her in his arms.
 He was in the hospital and we were able to roll him down to the reception/waiting area in a wheelchair so that he could meet his newest great grandchild.
 Since Kylie was born April 7 this must have been around April 21st (my birthday) or so.
 Just a couple of weeks later Dad was gone.
 The last conversation I had with this doctor at the hospital after his passing told the story of my dad.
 My mom had stepped out of the room for a moment and it was just the doctor and my dad before my family and I got there.

-He looked up at the doctor with tears in his eyes and asked the doctor one question before he closed his eyes for the final time (this was not his last breath he took that right after I got to the hospital).
+He looked up at the doctor with tears in his eyes and asked the doctor one question before he closed his eyes for the final time (this was not his last breath, he took that right after I got to the hospital, but it was his last words to his doctor).
 This was his question:

 “Doctor would you promise me that before it is your time to part this world you make sure your heart is right with God?”
 “Your Dad,” said the doctor, “had more faith than any patient I’ve ever had and you should be very proud of him.”

 My dad passed away 51 years to the day after he met my mom.
-He died and went to Heaven to live with his Lord on May 8, 1999.
+He died and went to Heaven to live with his Lord on May 8, 1999 (remember he met mom on May 8, 1948).
 Not a day has gone by for the past 20 years that I have not thought about My Dad, My Legend, My Hero.
 He taught me so much about life.
 He gave me so much of his life.
 I gave him very little of mine and will always regret it.

 In Loving Memory April 3, 1929 – May 8, 1999